nenjotsu/me/content/posts/what-should-you-actually-calculate-in-market-analysis/index.md

 ---
 title: "What Should You Actually Calculate in Market Analysis"
-summary: "What Should You Actually Calculate in Market Analysis?
-(And What You Really Shouldn’t) Most traders ..."
+summary: "Successful market analysis doesn’t come from using the most math — it comes from using the right math."
-categories: ["math","what"]
+categories: ["math","trading", "market analysis"]
-tags: ["math","what"]
+tags: ["math","trading", "market analysis"]
-date: 2025-08-04
+date: 2025-08-01
 draft: false
 ---
 ![landscape](cover.jpg "Photos by nenjo")